 Archivists acquire, manage and maintain documents and other materials that have historical and cultural importance for individuals, organisations and nations

 As an archivist, a large part of your work is related to preserving information and making it accessible to users, increasingly in digital format.

-Archives may include valuable historical books, papers, maps and plans, as well as photographs, prints, films and computer-generated records.
+Archives may include valuable historical books, papers, maps and plans, as well as photographs, prints, films, tapes, videos and computer-generated records.
 Users include researchers, academics, other professional staff and the general public.